yhk1038/express-scaffold-mvc-generator/README.md

 ```

 ## Contribute
-Contribute and Pull-Request and Proposal is always welcome.
+Contribute and Pull-Request and Proposal are always welcome.

 ## Contact
-You can always contact me on [Email yhkks1038@gmailcom](mailto://yhkks1038@gmailcom) or Create Issue on this Repository.
+You can always contact me on [Email yhkks1038@gmail.com](mailto://yhkks1038@gmail.com) or Create Issue on this Repository.

 ## MIT